‘Time Wasters’ at Walt Disney World You Might Want To Avoid

 I’m definitely a “do everything at least once” proponent, but there’s also something to be said for not wasting time on something your family just won’t enjoy that much.
 Knowing something about the attractions before you go on your trip will help you make decisions about what to spend your time on.
 Realizing that your young child simply hates fireworks and choosing to do other activities in the evening is smart, too!
 And just because everyone has told you how great a certain parade might be, if you just don’t like parades, don’t do it!
 This is your vacation and you should do what you want.

 I love itineraries.
 You don’t have to have one, but at the very least, I’d recommend planning what parks you’ll visit each day.
-You have to do that with the FastPass+ system anyway.
 I’d also make a list of the attractions that are very popular (and have long lines) so you can go to them early in the day before they get extremely crowded.
-A simple list that includes what park to go to (and when it opens), which attractions are most popular and should be done first, an idea of where to eat, and what can be saved for later in the day, along with a list of your FastPasses for the day, can save you valuable time that might be spend standing around saying, “Ok, what should we do next?”
+A simple list that includes what park to go to (and when it opens), which attractions are most popular and should be done first, an idea of where to eat, and what can be saved for later in the day, can save you valuable time that might be spend standing around saying, “Ok, what should we do next?”

 You took the wrong bus, or the wrong monorail, and now you’re confused and a solid 30 minutes farther away from reaching your destination.
 The Disney Transportation System isn’t all that confusing, but it’s still simple enough to make an error.
 Be mindful of signs to avoid this time waster.
 It doesn’t hurt to have an idea of how the system generally works, so you don’t have to figure it out while you’re using it for the first time.
 Little bits of studying in advance can make getting around much easier and less time-consuming!